freeCodeCamp/freeCodeCamp/guide/english/cplusplus/arrays/index.md

 There are two types of array based on way, we declare it.

 **1**.
 Static array:
 Those arrays whose size is defined before compile time like in the examples above, are called static arrays.
 In these arrays we can't change their size, once they are declared.
+Static arrays' lifetime is whole program.

 **2**.
 Dynamic array:
 Dynamic arrays are those arrays, whose size is not known at compile time and we can define their size at run time.
 These arrays are created by using **new** keyword and when done with that array we can delete that array by using the **delete** keyword.